Jim (Huckleberry Finn): Character inspiration

-The character may have been a composite portrait of black men Twain knew, or based on the "shrewd, wise, polite, always good-natured ..." formerly enslaved African-American George Griffin, whom Twain employed as a butler, starting around 1879, and treated as a confidant.
+The character may have been a composite portrait of black men Twain knew, or based on the "shrewd, wise, polite, always good-natured" George Griffin, a former slave whom Twain employed as a butler and treated as a confidant.

 Twain grew up in the presence of his parents' and other Hannibal, Missourians' slaves, and listened to their stories; an uncle, too, was a slave owner.

 Fictional biography

 Jim's is one of the several spoken dialects called deliberate in a prefatory note.
 Academic studies include Lisa Cohen Minnick's 2004 Dialect and Dichotomy: Literary Representations of African American Speech and Raphaell Berthele's 2000 "Translating African-American Vernacular English into German: The problem of 'Jim' in Mark Twain's Huckleberry Finn".